Columbia Orchestra’s 2018 Young Artist Competition Results

 Both divisions now have two separate categories: STRING (violin, viola, cello, and bass) and WINDS AND PERCUSSION (woodwind, brass, and percussion).
 There is no piano category in either division.
 Only one application per individual is permitted; multiple applications on different instruments will not be accepted.

-Monday, December 26, 2016: Individual audition times will be posted on this web page
+Tuesday, December 26, 2017: Individual audition times will be posted on http://columbiaorchestra.org/young_artist_competition/

 Three professional judges will select a Junior Division String winner, a Junior Division Wind/Percussion winner, a Senior Division String winner, and a Senior Division Wind/Percussion winner.
 Judges may elect not to choose a winner in any or all categories.

 Audition judges will write critiques, name Winners and Alternates, and award Honorable Mentions.
-Winners of the competition will be selected on January 7 and 8, 2017, and will perform with the Columbia Orchestra on Saturday, April 22, 2017 OR Saturday, May 20, 2017 at the discretion of the Music Director.
-Winners will be announced at the completion of auditions and posted online by January 29, 2017; only winners will be notified by phone.
+Winners of the competition will be selected on January 6 and 7, 2018, and will perform with the Columbia Orchestra on Saturday, April 14, 2018 OR Sunday, April 15, 2018 OR Saturday, May 19, 2018 at the discretion of the Music Director.
+Winners will be announced at the completion of auditions and posted online by January 16, 2018; only winners will be notified by phone.
 Certificates of participation will be mailed to each participant.
 The decision of the judges is final and not subject to protest.
 All participants will receive two complimentary tickets to a Columbia Orchestra concert featuring one or more of the winners.
 Participants are responsible for requesting tickets and are subject to seat availability.
-The winners will each receive a nominal cash prize from the Shirley Mullinix Scholarship Fund, a complimentary portrait package valued at $300 from James Ferry Photography to be used for concert publicity, and a gift certificate from Gailes’ Violin Shop.
+The winners will each receive a nominal cash prize from the Shirley Mullinix Scholarship Fund, and a complimentary portrait package valued at $300 from James Ferry Photography to be used for concert publicity.

 Entrant’s total performance of no more than 15